Porthmeus/gapseq_pipeline/README.md

 `cd` to your local project folder and run `git clone  git@cau-git.rz.uni-kiel.de:MSB/pipelines/gapseq_pipeline.git` and activate your mamba env containing snakemake.
-If you do not already have a =ssh key setup for gitlab, please read the three links down below or google `How to setup ssh with gitlab`.
+If you do not already have a ssh key setup for gitlab, please read the three links down below or google `How to setup ssh with gitlab`.

 [Link 1](https://docs.gitlab.com/ee/user/ssh.html#generate-an-ssh-key-pair)

 [Link 2](https://docs.gitlab.com/ee/user/ssh.html#configure-ssh-to-point-to-a-different-directory)

 [Link 3](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account)

+There is a video tutorial that can be found here [HERE](https://www.youtube.com/watch?v=5Ck07BJDXTE&ab_channel=CameronMcKenzie).
+It is for windows but that does not matter.

 If you wanna learn more about ssh ask ChatGPT :).